 This Veterans Day I offer a toast to my Uncle Richard.
 He was a very young soldier in 1943 when he was called upon to invade Sicily and fight the Nazis there.
-On average everyone in his unit was killed three times, so 300% casualties.
-It’s not clear how he survived, although he has a […]

 Sometimes a series of things about us goes through my head and I just start giggling.
 This morning very early, lying awake and looking at the bookshelf of books signed by their authors, it was: